BALL@UT Team Members

 If you are interested in becoming a Research Assistant (RA) in our lab, please complete the application and

-send it to ball@utk.edu.
-You may also share the application with Mrs. Alecia Davis in Austin Peay 303A.
-Applications are reviewed on Fridays during our weekly lab meeting.
+send it to [email protected].
+Applications are reviewed on Wednesdays during our weekly lab meeting.
 Sophomores and juniors are encouraged to apply.
 Course credit may be available!

 *Please Note: Research Assistants must be able to commit 8-10 hours per week, and will be required to undergo a background check.